cabforum/smime/SBR.md

 The CA MAY confirm the Applicant's control over each Mailbox Field to be included in the Certificate by confirming control of the SMTP FQDN to which a message delivered to the Mailbox Address should be directed.
 The SMTP FQDN SHALL be identified using the address resolution algorithm defined in [RFC 5321 Section 5.1](https://datatracker.ietf.org/doc/html/rfc5321#section-5.1) which determines which SMTP FQDNs are authoritative for a given Mailbox Address.
 If more than one SMTP FQDN has been discovered, the CA SHALL verify control of an SMTP FQDN following the selection process at [RFC 5321 Section 5.1](https://datatracker.ietf.org/doc/html/rfc5321#section-5.1).
 Aliases in MX record RDATA SHALL NOT be used for this validation method.

 To confirm the Applicant's control of the SMTP FQDN, the CA SHALL use only the currently-approved methods in [Section 3.2.2.4](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3224-validation-of-domain-authorization-or-control) of the TLS Baseline Requirements.

+#### 3.2.2.4 Validating control over mailbox using ACME extensions

+The CA MAY confirm the Applicant's control over each Mailbox Field to be included in a Certificate using ACME for S/MIME as defined in [RFC 8823](https://datatracker.ietf.org/doc/html/rfc8823).
+The CA's ACME server MAY respond to a POST request by sending the Random Value token components via email and SMTP, and then receiving a confirming response utilizing the generated Random Value, in accordance with [RFC 8823](https://datatracker.ietf.org/doc/html/rfc8823).

+Control over each Mailbox Address SHALL be confirmed using a newly-generated Random Value.
+The Random Value token components SHALL only be shared in accordance with [RFC 8823](https://datatracker.ietf.org/doc/html/rfc8823).
+As defined by [RFC 8823](https://datatracker.ietf.org/doc/html/rfc8823), `token-part1` SHALL contain at least 128 bits of entropy and `token-part2` SHOULD contain at least 128 bits of entropy.

+The Random Value SHALL NOT be reused by the CA for other Certificate Requests.
+The Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
+The CA MAY specify a shorter validity period for Random Values in its CP and/or CPS.

+Implementations MAY use ACME External Account Binding as defined by [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555).

 ### 3.2.3 Authentication of organization identity